GLTC Bean Bags Of Fun – Our Great Little Trading Co. Review

-Did you have a bean bag when you were younger?
-It feels like owning one was a very 80s rite of passage, as was the inevitable disaster when they split and spilt foam beads everywhere, into every corner of the floor…
+It feels like owning a bean bag one was a very 80s rite of passage, as was the inevitable disaster when they split and spilt foam beads everywhere, into every corner of the floor…

 Fast-forward a few decades (!) and we’ve been testing out the Great Little Trading Company Pyramid washable bean bag to see if this modern-day version is our bag.